 Michael Chopra

 At just 17, Michael Chopra was just one of the many young players in football to develop a gambling problem when they started their careers.
-The Newcastle United striker was said to have had threats fired at him and his family on a regular basis, after borrowing thousands from loan sharks.
-Chopra says he lost close to £2million from card-playing sessions on the team bus, where the buy-ins for each hand were around £30,000 each time.
+The Newcastle United striker had threats fired at him and his family on a regular basis, after borrowing thousands from loan sharks.
+Chopra says he lost close to £2million from card-playing sessions on the team bus.
+The buy-ins for each hand were around £30,000 each time.

 Dominic Matteo

-Domonic Matteo touches on his severe gambling addiction in his book In My Defense.
-His excessive tendency to place six-figure bets on various horse races is what eventually led to him betting his daughter’s inheritance, and consequently going bankrupt in 2015.
+Dominic Matteo touches on his severe gambling addiction in his book In My Defense.
+His excessive tendency to place six-figure bets on various horse races is what eventually led to him to ruin.
+He bet his daughter’s inheritance, and consequently went bankrupt in 2015.
 On one particular race, he placed a single bet of £200,000 on a horse and won the bet.
-These days he is retired and has a much better handle on his gambling problem, but the same can’t be said for alcohol.
+Matteo retired and has a much better handle on his gambling problem.
+But the same can’t be said for alcohol.

 Keith Gillespie